Thursday, November 16, 2023

 Wright and Taylor Brothers soldiered on in opposition to the Combine but in August 1923 the Daily Telegraph reported that the company could not, by reason of its liabilities, continue in business and George Wright and his son John were appointed as liquidators.[27]

 Henry Jones was knighted in 1919 in recognition of his influence on the progress of Hobart and the state of Tasmania.
 He died suddenly in 1926, recognised as a shrewd businessman and ‘one of the foremost men in Australia.[28]
-Achelon Woolliscroft Palfreyman took over the reins of the Co-operative and remained in charge until his retirement in 1965.
+Achalen Woolliscroft Palfreyman took over the reins of the Co-operative and remained in charge until his retirement in 1965.
 Variously described as ‘driving, independent, frugal, conservative, modest and totally dedicated to the entrepreneurial ethic’, and not just ‘confident and articulate’ but also ‘charming, dignified and warm hearted’, when he died in 1967, Palfreyman was thought to be the richest man in Australia.[29]

 George Wright’s death in 1948 was unremarked.